subhk/FeastKit.jl/docs/examples.md

 # Examples and Tutorials

-Comprehensive collection of Feast.jl examples from basic usage to advanced applications.
+Comprehensive collection of FeastKit.jl examples from basic usage to advanced applications.

 ## Table of Contents